frkd-dev/wgctl/README.md

 	down wgctl down $IFACE
 ```

-**Note**: make sure that `/etc/network/interfaces` has `source-directory /etc/network/interfaces.d` or similar line otherwise `ifupdown` will not see your interface.
-Some distors and VPS providers are wiping this line by overwriting `interfaces` file with they own version.
+Make sure that `/etc/network/interfaces` has `source-directory /etc/network/interfaces.d` or similar line otherwise `ifupdown` will not see your interface.
+Some distors and virtual server providers are wiping this line in their `interfaces` files.

-**Important**: this is not suitable for busybox environments, for busybox use `/etc/network/interfaces` file to store vpn interface configuration.
+Busybox have its own implementation of `ifupdown` toolset, which have no support for `source-directory` option, so for such environments store your vpn interface configuration directly in `/etc/network/interfaces` file.

 ### Updating configs